djalbat/reaction/README.md

 ## Roadmap

+- Remove the dependency on EasyUI and manipulate the DOM directly instead,
+- fix the flattening of the child element tree and text with the vanilla application,
+- add support for contexts,
-- Add an implementation of Redux,
+- add an implementation of Redux, possibliy,
 - then look at Falcor.

 ## Contact